It's unclear how Rachael Ray finds time to eat, let alone cook anything off-camera.

-On the day the initial story came out, Ray said, "we had written each other sweet notes, it was her birthday and I sent her snack of the day, and she sent me a note."
+On the day the initial story came out, Ray said, she and Oprah "had written each other sweet notes, it was her birthday and I sent her Snack of the Day, and she sent me a note."

 While Ray had been the subject of all sorts of rumors, "the one with Oprah just broke my heart.
 It really did," she lamented.
 "It killed me, I'm like, 'No!
 We like each other!'"

 When the TMZ story broke, Ray's spokesperson flatly denied that she said anything derogatory about Winfrey whatsoever, replying, "She denies making any of the comments referenced.
 In fact, there are several words that are attributed to Rachael that she has never uttered in her life.

 "Neither in public nor in private has Rachael made a disparaging or cruel remark about her friend and mentor, Oprah, nor a celebrity couple she has never even met.
 There were several associates of Rachael's at that table who, unprompted, agreed that Rachael never made any of the comments she is being accused of making...and it seems very convenient that these accusations are being levied at a time when Rachael's success has focused the public eye on her."

 Ray's talk show had indeed lifted her onto a higher plane of visibility, with all the fun that entails.

 Since becoming a household name, she's been dinged for allegedly being a bad tipper (which, if she ever saw that report, perhaps helped spawn the idea for Food Network's The Big Tip With Rachael Ray) and for spreading misinformation about, of all things, extra-virgin olive oil.